DPDK/dpdk/doc/guides/nics/szedata2.rst

 The SZEDATA2 poll mode driver library implements support for cards from COMBO family (**COMBO-80G**, **COMBO-100G**).
-The SZEDATA2 PMD is virtual PMD which uses interface provided by libsze2 library to communicate with COMBO cards over sze2 layer.
+The SZEDATA2 PMD uses interface provided by libsze2 library to communicate with COMBO cards over sze2 layer.

 More information about family of
 `COMBO cards <https://www.liberouter.org/technologies/cards/>`_